 The Freyung is the name given to an open area in the heart of Vienna ringed by both the ancient Schottenstift abbey (whose origins date back to the middle of the 12th century) and the townhouses of the former nobility.

-The locality feels a touch less frantic than those of some of its bigger cousins, such as the main Christkindlmarkt; the surrounding historical buildings give everything a tucked away feeling and the aisles create a jolly atmosphere.
+The locality feels a touch less frantic than you get elsewhere; a proper little market where the surrounding historical buildings give everything a tucked away feeling; the two aisles create a jolly atmosphere.

-A particular highlight is the huge 46m nativity scene (based on a famous 1830 painting by Josef Ritter von Führich) that normally runs along the backs of one row of huts.
+An annual highlight is also the huge 46m nativity scene (based on an 1830 painting by Josef Ritter von Führich) that runs along the backs of one row of huts.

 It won’t take you long to get around the Freyung market.
 So consider combining your visit with the Am Hof Christmas market, which also focuses on arts and crafts and is just a few throws of a punch mug nearer the city centre.